jacksleight/blade-snip/README.md

 Check the examples above.

-Internally Snips use closures.
-They have their own variable scope, but variables defined in the template are included.
+Snips have their own variable scope, but variables defined in the template are included.